1. Are meningitis and encephalitis always caused by infections?

 3. Does meningitis and encephalitis start in the brain?

 Meningitis can be caused by an infection in the blood or an infection in close proximity to the brain (ear infection) that allows the organisms to enter the CSF, or head trauma that allows bacteria in the sinuses to cross the blood-brain barrier.
 Encephalitis can be caused by infections that originate in the respiratory tract, gastrointestinal tract, or the blood that can spread to the central nervous system.

 4. Is meningitis contagious?

 It depends on the microorganism that is causing meningitis.
-People who have been exposed to someone who has meningococcal meningitis may be prescribed antibiotics for a few days to minimize their chance of developing it.
-There are vaccinations available for Streptococcus pneumoniae, Haemophilus influenzae type b and Neisseria meningitidis that are the most common causes of bacterial meningitis and can be transmitted to others in respiratory secretions.
+Meningococcal meningitis is higly contagious.
+Therefore, people who have been exposed to someone with this disease may be prescribed antibiotics for a few days to minimise their chance of developing it.
+They may also be baccinated if the cause was meningitis C. There are vaccinations available for Streptococcus pneumoniae, Haemophilus influenzae type b and Neisseria meningitidis that are the most common causes of bacterial meningitis and can be transmitted to others in respiratory secretions.

 5. Once I have had meningitis or encephalitis, can I get it again?

 It is possible to acquire this type of infection again.
 Some patients with compromised immune systems must continue their antimicrobial therapy indefinitely to prevent recurrence.